Breakthrough COVID Cases Shut Down Broadway's 'Aladdin' One Day After Reopening Night

 It was a longer trip for a group that came from Pontiac, Michigan.

 “Was it disappointing?”
-Brennan asked Cecelia Wilson.READ MORE: Parents, Students Upset By Removal Of Controversial Mural Created By Elementary School Students At Brooklyn School
+Brennan asked Cecelia Wilson.READ MORE: 18-Year-Old Driver Shot To Death In Brooklyn

 “Yes, it was … because I’m really a kid at heart,” she said.

-Note: Editor’s note: This story first appeared on September 29, 2021.